GTNewHorizons/GT-New-Horizons-Modpack/README.md

 - moronwmachinegun - controller on the front, maintenance in the back?
 World's worst haircut - gregullet
 - Axiflare - I've jabbed my screwdriver and my fist into it every way I can think of.
 - Scribit - Useless coins that are actually useful.
+- StevensMelon - i really hate this pack why wont i stop playing it. wanT  to go back to omifactory where everything was simpler 😭

 ## What does this pack have to offer?